Digital cinema: Worldwide deployment

 As digital cinema technology improved in the early 2010s, most theaters across the world converted to digital video projection.
 In January 2011, the total number of digital screens worldwide was 36,242, up from 16,339 at end 2009 or a growth rate of 121.8 percent during the year.
 There were 10,083 d-screens in Europe as a whole (28.2 percent of global figure), 16,522 in the United States and Canada (46.2 percent of global figure) and 7,703 in Asia (21.6 percent of global figure).
 Worldwide progress was slower as in some territories, particularly Latin America and Africa.
 As of 31 March 2015, 38,719 screens (out of a total of 39,789 screens) in the United States have been converted to digital, 3,007 screens in Canada have been converted, and 93,147 screens internationally have been converted.
 By the end of 2017, virtually all of the world's cinema screens were digital (98%).
-Digital cinema technology has continued to develop over the years with 3D, RPX, 4DX and ScreenX, allowing moviegoers with more immersive experiences.
+Digital cinema technology has continued to develop over the years with RealD 3D, IMAX, RPX, Dolby Cinema, 4DX, and ScreenX, allowing moviegoers with more immersive experiences.

 Despite the fact that today, virtually all global movie theaters have converted their screens to digital cinemas, some major motion pictures even as of 2019 are shot on film.
 For example, Quentin Tarantino released his latest film Once Upon a Time in Hollywood in 70 mm and 35 mm in selected theaters across the United States and Canada.